xolox/vim-notes/README.md

 ## Install & usage

-Unzip the most recent ZIP archive file inside your Vim profile directory (usually this is `~/.vim` on UNIX and `%USERPROFILE%\vimfiles` on Windows), restart Vim and execute the command `:helptags ~/.vim/doc` (use `:helptags ~\vimfiles\doc` instead on Windows).
+Unzip the most recent [ZIP archive](http://peterodding.com/code/vim/downloads/notes) file inside your Vim profile directory (usually this is `~/.vim` on UNIX and `%USERPROFILE%\vimfiles` on Windows), restart Vim and execute the command `:helptags ~/.vim/doc` (use `:helptags ~\vimfiles\doc` instead on Windows).
 To get started execute `:NewNote`.

 ## Contact

 If you have questions, bug reports, suggestions, etc. the author can be contacted at <peter@peterodding.com>.
 The latest version is available at <http://peterodding.com/code/vim/notes/> and <http://github.com/xolox/vim-notes>.
+If you like the script please vote for it on [Vim Online](http://www.vim.org/scripts/script.php?script_id=3375).

 ## License